MohammadSaad-codeking/My-CS50Python-Journey/README.md

 # My-CS50Python-Journey
-This contains all my learnings from the Harvard CS50P Course.
+This contains all my notes, codes, practice sets and learnings from the Harvard CS50P course.